Cataracts in Cats

 The ideal treatment for cataracts is surgery.
 This surgery, which is performed by a veterinary ophthalmologist, involves breaking down and removing the cataract (a process known as phacoemulsification), then replacing the lens of the eye with an artificial lens.
 If your veterinarian feels that your cat is a candidate for cataract surgery, you will be referred to a veterinary ophthalmologist for a more thorough eye workup.

 If your cat has significant inflammation within the eye, cataract surgery may not be a feasible option.
-Unfortunately, there are no medications that can dissolve cataracts or slow their progression.
-This means that the cataracts will persist.
-Fortunately, cataracts are not painful and cats typically adjust well to blindness.
+Unfortunately, there are no medications that can dissolve cataracts or slow their progression, which means the cataracts will persist.
+Fortunately, cataracts are not painful, and cats typically adjust well to blindness.

 In cats with untreated cataracts, medications such as corticosteroids or non-steroidal anti-inflammatory eye drops are used to decrease the inflammation within the eye.
-Even though these medications will have no effect on the actual cataract, it is important to control inflammation in order to prevent glaucoma (a potential complication of cataracts and inflammation of the eye).
-Glaucoma does not respond well to medical treatment and often requires removal of the eye; therefore, medical treatment of feline cataracts is often focused on preventing secondary glaucoma.
+These medications will have no effect on the actual cataract, but they can help prevent glaucoma (a potential complication of cataracts and inflammation of the eye).
+Glaucoma does not respond well to medical treatment and often requires removal of the eye.
+For that reason, medical treatment of feline cataracts is often focused on preventing secondary glaucoma.

 Related Articles